virtualitems/unit-tests/README.md

 - accepts only positive values

 **Date**
-- is valid date format
+- is valid ISO 8601 date format

 **Date and Time**
 - is valid datetime format